rodzanto/courier-default/README.md

 Note the following important tips:
   - Some cells require you to replace some placeholders with e.g. your bucket name, Account ID, or Role created before running.
 Make sure you read any comments before running those.
+  - If it's the first time you work with Jupyter notebooks you can ask staff assistance.
+Remember you can run the cells one by one with Shift+Enter or the Run button in the top bar.
+  - It is recommended to have the notebooks in "Trusted" status for keeping the cells outputs.
+If your notebook shows "Not trusted" in the top bar, you can click on it for choosing "Trust".

 ### **Some Links and Documentation:**